T-Necat/S2T2S/README.md

 ```

 2. In the web interface that automatically opens in your browser:
+   - Select your preferred language (English or Turkish)
    - Upload your audio file (M4A, MP3, or WAV) from the left menu
    - Click the "Start Process" button
    - Monitor progress using the progress bar during processing